GulayBenguUlukaya/BiNGS-Bulk-RNA-seq-pipeline/README.md

 BiNGS Bulk RNA-Seq Pipeline
-Welcome to the BiNGS Bulk RNA-seq pipeline — a full workflow for downloading, preprocessing, and analyzing bulk RNA-seq data at the HPC cluster environment. 🚀
+Welcome to the BiNGS Bulk RNA-seq pipeline — a full workflow for downloading, preprocessing, and analyzing bulk RNA-seq data at the HPC cluster environment.

 📦 Repository Structure
-kotlin
+bash
 Copy
 Edit
 BiNGS-Bulk-RNA-seq-pipeline/